 Key to Transparency and openness

-- Transparency in the ground floor for visual and functional connection with the exterior outdoor space.
+- Transparency on the ground floor provides visual connection to the exterior outdoor space.

 - Openness results from clear structural planning.

 - Limit the amount of glazing according to climate conditions and follow the K-18 directive.